 — mish (@winteogalden) January 7, 2017

-How can I contribute to the household other than with income?
+How can I contribute to a relationship other than with income?

-Cooking, laundry, grocery shopping, and cleaning the house are a few ways to contribute to the household other than financial.
+Cooking, laundry, grocery shopping, and cleaning the house are a few ways to contribute to the household other than with income.
 But yard maintenance and feeding pets are also ways to contribute to the overall running of the household.

 In this situation, I’m going to assume that you are a married couple.
 Because if you are in a dating situation, one of you should not be supporting the other entirely.